 - Select Identify individual submissions for originality checking to choose which files in the folder are checked

-View Plagiarism Reports
+View Originality Reports

-Originality reports can take time to generate after a file has been submitted to TurnItIn.
+Originality reports can take time to generate after a file has been submitted to Turnitin.
 Usually it only takes a few minutes, but sometimes it can take up to 24 hours.

 - Click the name of a Submission folder to view the files submitted to it.

 - Look at the list of submissions on the lower part of the page.
-The percentage in the “TurnItIn Similarity” column indicates the percent of the paper that TurnItIn matched in its database.
+The percentage in the “Turnitin Similarity” column indicates the percent of the paper that Turnitin matched in its database.

 Please know that if you enable plagiarism detection